 The longest membership with any one project for Julian “Julz-A” Hintz has been Terry Dame’s Electric Junkyard Gamelan, in which he has performed as the rapping Julz-A while also employing his expert percussion skills.
 Julz-A also co-produced EJG’s Third album, Life On Marz.
 His accordion projects started in early 2001 among the NYC based Japanese punk rock outfits of Dynamite Club and Peelander-Z. After many mutations and experiments, Julz-A finally arrived at the focus of a solo project with the release of his Squeeze Rock EP, and later with his follow up Squeeze Right EP.
-The solo material has developed into a band of bass, drums and accordion called Squeeze Rock, which has two releases called Look At That EP and Hungry (Single).
+The solo material has developed into a band of bass, drums and accordion called Squeeze Rock, which has three releases called Look At That EP, Hungry (Single), and Pinball (“Off The G” Theme Song).
 Currently working on new recordings with a fresh sound, Squeeze Rock is sure to please even the most skeptic audiences.

 Julz-A has signed onto the creative team of an up and coming musical called Light In The Tunnel and is a cast member whose story is being used as part of the script.
 Development for this project is underway and should be making noise for the public eye sometime in 2013.